jwengr/jwenger.github.io/_posts/2020-09-03-attempt-to-individual-hft-in-krx-1.md

 First of all, you can't fix that ploblems perfectly.
 But you can try to imitate it similarly.
 Using Cloud Computing system such as AWS, Azure, You can build a cloud development environment with lower latency than before.
 It's still high, of course.

 ### And so..
 In this project, I will build and practice the HFT trading environment consisting of AWS, Linux and Windows.
-I don't have much knowledge of HFT, and I know the results will be not good.
+I don't have much knowledge of HFT, and I know the results won't be REAL HFT.
 My goal is to imitate HFT through this project and improve programming skills.